pkgsh/gcloud-custom-fqdn/README.md

 ```

 ### Usage
 To take advantage of this you should set metadata with name `fqdn` on your instance.
-You can set it anytime.
+You have to set it after the creation

-This is the example on creation process:
+This is the example of creation process:
 ```sh
 gcloud compute instances create insance-name \
   --boot-disk-size 20GB \